microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ### Buffer Pointer Usage

 vk::BufferPointer cannot be used in Input and Output variables.
-It also cannot be used in Unions, when those finally appear in HLSL.
+It also cannot be used in Unions, when those appear in HLSL.

 A vk::BufferPointer can otherwise be used whereever the HLSL spec does not otherwise disallow it through listing of allowed types.
 Specifically, buffer members, local and static variables, function argument and return types can be vk::BufferPointer.
 Ray tracing payloads and shader buffer table records may also contain vk::BufferPointer.